unisonweb/unison/docs/LanguageReference.md

 timesTwo x = x * 2
 ```

 The first line in the above is a type signature.
+The type signature `timesTwo : Nat -> Nat` declares that the term named `timesTwo` is a function accepting an argument of type `Nat` and computes a value of type `Nat`.
+The type `Nat` is the type of 64-bit natural numbers starting from zero.
+See [Unison types](#unison-types) for details.

 The second line is the term definition.
 The `=` sign splits the definition into a _left-hand side_, which is the term being defined, and the _right-hand side_, which is the definition of the term.

 The general form of a term binding is: